Surajv311/mDumpSWE/README.md

 - A language is:
   - **statically typed** if the type of a variable is known at compile time, eg: int a = 5.
 For some languages this means that you as the programmer must specify what type each variable is; other languages (e.g.: Java, C, C++) offer some form of type inference, the capability of the type system to deduce the type of a variable (e.g.: OCaml, Haskell, Scala, Kotlin).
 Examples: C, C++, Java, Rust, Go, Scala
   - **dynamically typed** if the type is associated with run-time values, and not named variables/fields/etc. This means that you as a programmer can write a little quicker because you do not have to specify types every time (unless using a statically-typed language with type inference).
 Examples: Perl, Ruby, Python, PHP, JavaScript, Erlang
+- TIL that if a function has a lot of arguments it takes a small hit on the call because the stack is used for the arguments instead of CPU registers.
+Depending on the OS (specifically 64 bit for some reason) anything > 4 goes into the stack. else it goes into the R registers.
+- You know I used to think that 99.99% CPU at times or 98% RAM indicate bottlenecks and starved processes but that is not always the case.
+Your might have a multi-threaded or multi-process backend app that use 98% CPU of all cores at times but all processes are served equally and without any blocking or minimum blocking.
+You simply crafted the number of processes or threads in your CPU-bound backend workload so it runs efficient, which is what you want.
+So CPU usage alone isn’t enough to indicate pressure or stalling or blocking.
+I don’t know about Windows but in Linux, The psi (pressure stall information) is a metric I recently learned that tells you whether “some” or “full” pressure is being experienced, that is processes are being stalled for CPU or RAM.
+This even applies to RAM, some relational and in-memory databases pre-allocates large memory even though they are not using it showing large RAM usage but it doesn’t indicate that you necessarily need more RAM.
+SQL Server and memcachd comes to mind.
+So just because your memory usage is 98% doesn’t mean you necessarily need more RAM.
+- What is the Torn Page in SQL Server?
+It is the inability of the server to fetch a particular data during a transaction.
+It is caused when an Input/Output header tries to access a page that was written incorrectly to the disk.
+It reports a message saying 'I/O error (torn page) detected during read'.
+- [Backend for frontend pattern _al](https://medium.com/mobilepeople/backend-for-frontend-pattern-why-you-need-to-know-it-46f94ce420b0): You need to think of the user-facing application as being two components — a client-side application living outside your perimeter and a server-side component (BFF) inside your perimeter.
+BFF is a variant of the API Gateway pattern, but it also provides an additional layer between microservices and each client type separately.
+Instead of a single point of entry, it introduces multiple gateways.
+Because of that, you can have a tailored API that targets the needs of each client (mobile, web, desktop, voice assistant, etc.), and remove a lot of the bloat caused by keeping it all in one place.

 ------------------